 Waterproof rain gear is necessary to keep campers dry and comfortable.
+Many rain layers are labeled as "water resistant" but not waterproof.
+Make sure you check tags or look up the model if you're not buying new rain gear.
 Campers should test their raincoat in the shower before arrival.
 Families can purchase re-waterproofing sprays if the raincoat is several years old.
 Learn more about rain gear basics.